 - Place the eggs, milk, flour, salt, and pepper in a blender and blend on high until the mixture is combined and resembles heavy cream.
 (This can be done several hours in advance.)

 - Pour a bit of drippings or vegetable oil into each popover cup, just enough to cover the bottom.
 Heat in oven for 2 minutes.

 - Quickly and carefully pour the batter into the preheated cups, filling each about halfway.

 - Put directly in the oven and do not open the door; keep the light on to watch what’s going on in there!

 - Bake until puffed and golden brown, about 30 minutes (the Yorkies will puff to the highest height, but not until the last 10 minutes of cooking time.)

 To Make One Big Pudding:

-This batter will also bake beautifully in one 9-by-13 inch pan.
-Preheat the oven to 400° F, add a couple of tablespoons of beef fat to the pan, and pour in the batter.
+- This batter will also bake beautifully in one 9-by-13 inch pan.
+Preheat the oven to 400° F, add a couple of tablespoons of beef fat or vegetable oil to the pan, and pour in the batter.
 Bake as directed above.